 University

-Science Senator honours Bremerhaven University of Applied Sciences for its successful gender equality
+Bremerhaven University of Applied Sciences is looking for singers for its anniversary choir project

 Who will find Bremerhaven University of Applied Sciences the best fit, Ann-Kathrin?